Renters Insurance and Dog Bites: What You Need to Know

 - German Shepherds

-If you've been injured due to a dog bite, then you understand how devastating these types of injuries can be.
-Depending on your circumstances, you may be eligible to file a personal injury lawsuit against the owners of the dog or other responsible parties.
-A great first step is to speak with an experience personal injury lawyer near you.
+If a dog bites you or a loved one, then you understand how devastating these types of injuries can be.
+Depending on your circumstances, you may be able to file a personal injury lawsuit.
+This could be against the owners of the dog or other responsible parties, like a landlord or a dog walker.
+A great first step is to speak with an experienced personal injury lawyer or an animal attack lawyer near you.

 Contact a qualified personal injury attorney to make sure your rights are protected.